linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `pop`

-Remove the last element from the list from tail.
+Remove the last element from the list from tail, just like `table.remove`.

 ```lua
 --- @return any?, boolean